Note: The links in this post are affiliate links.

 The prices of moderately sized SSDs have dropped to the point where they are quite affordable these days.

-If I were you I’d look for something in the 1TB range as that seems to be the sweet spot right now, but you could easily get by with a 500Gb SSD if your budget is really cramped.
+If I were you I’d look for something in the 1TB range as that seems to be the sweet spot right now.
+And truth be told, the price difference between 500GB and 1TB drives is pretty close to negligible these days.

 A drive of either of those sizes will easily hold both your Windows installation and the programs you mentioned with plenty of room to spare.
 Then you can use your existing hard drive as the secondary drive for storing your data files.

-Since you’re a bit wary of trying to clone your existing boot drive onto a new SSD, I recommend that you read this post that details three easy ways to get the job done safely.
+Since you’re a bit wary of trying to clone your existing boot drive onto a new SSD, I recommend that you read this post that explains how to clone a hard drive onto a SATA SSD with the push of a button.
 I believe it’ll be a real eye opener!

 Then once you’re ready to take the plunge you can click here to check out the huge selection of solid state drives at Amazon.